 High-risk drivers can lower their insurance premiums by comparing price quotes from different insurance companies.
 Each company offers different prices, so shopping around and finding the best deal that fits your needs is a good idea.

-Use this tool to compare prices from different companies and find out which is cheaper for drivers with speeding tickets, DUI convictions or at-fault accidents.
+Use the tool below to see which company offers cheaper rates for drivers with speeding tickets, DUI convictions and at-fault accidents.

-Select your state and risk factor below to see the insurance company and its
+Select your state and risk factor below to see the insurance company and its average annual full coverage rates.

 Learn more: The 10 most important factors that affect car insurance rates